benjaminreid/takenby/README.md

 A clean and easy way to show off your Flickr portfolio — http://takenby.benjaminreid.me/

+## Features
+- Looks great on both desktop and mobile devices.
+- Easy setup, one easy config file.
+- Easy to customise the colour scheme.
+- It's free and open for all to chop, change and customise.

+## What's coming up?
+- Greater responsive support
+- Option to have images lazy load

 ## Installation
 To get this up and running, there's a few steps you'll need to take.
 Do not worry though, there's nothing too taxing!
 - First [download](https://github.com/nouveller/takenby/archive/master.zip) or clone this repo.